ElaXan/GCAndroid/README.md

 Project is free to use.
 If you bought it from someone, please refund\
 Join our [Discord](https://discord.gg/2TTSUZZ)

+# Note

+GCAndroid has finished updating and will not continue to program Shell Script, so I'm trying to switch to Python, because it's better than Shell Script.
+Too many files and I'm at a loss to fix bugs etc.

+It will probably get an update 2 weeks later and start from 0 again, it will probably use arguments like `gcandroid --install grasscutter` or `gcandroid --run grasscutter`

+Unlike
+when you want to run Grasscutter
+Of course enter the command `gcandroid` and enter number `1`

 ## About

 What can I do with a Localhost Server?